prathameshks/prathameshks.github.io/resume.md

 **Tech Stack:** PHP, MySQL

 - Designed  a  food  delivery  website  for  online  orders  at  VIT  Chennai  campus,  leveraging  PHP  and  MySQL technologies.
+Worked with a friend for frontend.
 - Implemented a campus-specific order collection system with an admin panel for efficient order management.
 The website has successfully processed over 400 orders, amounting to nearly 1.5 lakhs.
 - Deployed the website on a server, including domain setup and SSL certificate implementation.